zhangshengshan/MyBlog/source/_posts/SparkDataFrameLikeSql.md

 DataFrame in Spark could by registered as something which could be considered approximately as a virtual table, therefore anyone who has expierence of SQL could explore the data at quite a low cost of time.

-This article will focus on some dataframe processing method without the help of registering a virtual table and executing SQL, however the corresponding SQL operations such as  SELECT, WHERE, GROUPBY, MIN, MAX, COUNT, SUM ,DISTINCT, ORDERBY, DESC/ASC, JOIN and GROUPBY TOP will by supplied for a better understanding of dataframe in spark.
+This article will focus on some dataframe processing method without the help of registering a virtual table and executing SQL, however the corresponding SQL operations such as  SELECT, WHERE, GROUPBY, MIN, MAX, COUNT, SUM ,DISTINCT, ORDERBY, DESC/ASC, JOIN and GROUPBY TOP will be supplied for a better understanding of dataframe in spark.

 ## prepare test data